OlawumiSalaam/OlawumiSalaam/README.md

 - 🌱 I’m currently learning advanced data modeling techniques to enhance my ability to design and implement scalable data architectures and optimize performance for large-scale data processing.
 - 👯 I’m looking to collaborate on data engineering projects involving large-scale ETL pipelines, machine learning model deployment, or innovative data solutions.
 - 🤔 I’m looking for help with securing a new role in data engineering or data science.
 If you could provide a recommendation or refer me to relevant opportunities, I would greatly appreciate it.
 Thank you!
-- 💬 Ask me about designing scalable data architectures, advanced ETL processes, or implementing machine learning models in production environments.
+- 💬 Ask me about implementing machine learning models in production environments.
 -📫 How to reach me: [LinkedIn Profile](https://www.linkedin.com/in/olawumi-salaam-48a4b0257/) or email me at [olawumisalaam@gmail.com].
 - ⚡ Fun fact: I love spending time with my family, and we have a tradition of cooking elaborate Nigerian feasts together every holiday, turning our kitchen into a lively, flavor-filled celebration!